sumShahd/DMMS-CompVis/README.md

 ### Prerequisites
 - Python >= 3.8
 - PyTorch >= 2.0
-- Encord SDK (optional for annotation export)
+- Encord SDK (annotation export)
-- Azure ML SDK (for cloud experiments)
+- Azure ML SDK (for cloud training)

 ### Azure ML Pipeline
-The project has been successfully deployed for experimentation on Azure ML.

 #### Codebase Explanation:
-- 'dataset.py' defines the dataset structure and links to the processed imagery folder within the Azure storage container.
+- `dataset.py` defines the dataset structure and links to the processed imagery folder within the Azure storage container.
 Uses the coco annotation url to extract imagery metadata before setting targets for bounding boxes, labels and other key parameters
-- 'model.py' defines the function 'get_model' function which creates and returns the model architecture chosen
+- `model.py` defines the function `get_model` function which creates and returns the model architecture chosen
-- 'train.py' completes the tranining loop based on input training parameter arguments and logs metrics using MetricLogger and MLFlow.
+- `train.py` completes the tranining loop based on input training parameter arguments and logs metrics using MetricLogger and MLFlow.
 Example:
 ```
 epochs: 100
 batch_size: 4